Piyu-Pika/Chatter-G/README.md

 # Chatter G - Chat App with AI and Video Calls

-Welcome to Godzilla!
+Welcome to Chatter G!
 This is a powerful Flutter application with a Golang backend, designed to deliver real-time chat functionality, AI-powered features, and audio/video calls using WebRTC.
-The app integrates MongoDB and CockroachDB for data storage, Firebase Auth for user authentication, and WebSockets for real-time communication..
+The app integrates MongoDB and CockroachDB for data storage, Firebase Auth for user authentication, and WebSockets for real-time communication.

 ## Table of Contents
 - [Project Overview](#project-overview)